 CSU awards some merit-based scholarships automatically upon admission.
 These scholarships are based solely on your grades and ACT or SAT test scores received by CSU on your application.
 There is nothing you need to do to apply for these scholarships, simply complete an admissions application by the recommended date to be considered.
 If you meet the academic criteria for these awards you will be notified in your acceptance letter.

 Most CSU scholarships do not have a citizenship requirement.
-Plan to complete the CSUSA Scholarship Application and review eligibility requirements for scholarships like the Monfort, Anschutz, and First Generation award.
+Plan to complete the CSUSA Scholarship Application and review eligibility requirements for scholarships like the Monfort scholarship or First Generation award.

 Don’t forget outside scholarships!

 Scholarship opportunities for students who are undocumented are also available from sources outside of CSU.
 Check out the Latin American Educational Foundation or our scholarships page for more information about outside scholarships.

 Colorado’s ASSET bill, Senate Bill 13-033, allows students who are undocumented and who meet all eligibility requirements to qualify for in-state tuition at Colorado State University.